iinaki/training-llms/issues/common.md

 - it says that markdown elements are fine
 - presentation is marked as not an issue

+# FOR WHEN MARKDOWN IS BROKEN

+## Presentation
+The markdown of this response has had an issue and it has mixed up the pieces of code and the pieces of other markdown elements.
+For example there is a piece of code that just says undefined, and the rest of the code snippets are not rendered correctly so the Rust code isn't highlighted.

 # For when accuracy breaks balls